nutsllc/toybox-lychee/README.md

 * [official site](https://lychee.electerious.com/)
 * [official live Demo](http://ld.electerious.com/)

+## Environment variables

+### DB_HOST

+This variable is required and specifies a host name or a IP address of the database that will be stored image data and so on.

+### DB_USER

+This variable is required and specifies a username to connect to a database.

+### DB_PASSWORD

+This variable is required and specifies a password to connect to a database.

+### DB_NAME

+This variable is required and specifies a name of a database.

+### DB_TABLE_PREFIX

+This variable is optional and allows you to specify prefix of tables in a database.

 ## Docker Compose example

 Lychee needs to have a database at backend to store photo data, meta data and so on.
 So you must define two containers.
 One is the Lychee container another one is the MySQL（MariaDB）container.